 - 1. Staining - 2.
 Study of microscope - 3.
 Study of the size and shape of the cell - 4.
 Vital staining - 5.
 Staining of mitochondria - 6.
 Study of chloroplast - 7.
 Cytoplasmic streaming - 8.
 Study of meiosis by squash and smear method - 9.
 Study of internal structure of plant cell wall, stem, roots and leaves. - 10.
-Study of special structure of monocot stem such as Dracena and Nyctanthes secondary growth, Kranz anatomy, Xerphytic leaves, Hydrophytic, stem leaves and root - 11.
-Study of meiosis - 12.
-Study of salivary and meiotic chromosome - 13.
+Study of special structure of monocot stem such as Dracena and Nyctanthes secondary growth, Kranz anatomy, Xerphytic leaves, Hydrophytic, stem leaves and root - 12.
+Study of salivary and meiotic chromosome and the salivary and meiotic chromosome and the salivary salivary and the salivary s - 13.
 Camera-Lucida diagrams of chromosome - 14.
 Study of ultra structure of various cell organelles from electrom micrographs - 15.
 Washing and sterilization of glassware. - 16.
 Techniques for establishment of callus cultures and study of different types of calli viz.
 Compact, friable and nodular types. - 17.
 In vitro differentiation of roots and shoots in suitable explants. - 18.
 Demonstration of rhizogenesis in Glycine max. - 19.
 DNA extraction protocol and its quantification by UV- spectrophotometric method - 20.
 Demonstration of DNA sequencing by Sanger's dideoxy method. - 21.
 Demonstration of RAPD, SSR and AFLP analysis.